Gandiveshwar Sthan

-Gandiveshwar Sthan (गांडीवेश्वर स्थान) is a mythological place recorded in the Hindu epic, Mahabharata.
-It is a religious tourist centre for Hindu pilgrims.
+Gandiveshwar Sthan (गांडीवेश्वर स्थान) is a place mentioned in the Hindu history the Mahabharata and a religious tourist centre for Hindu pilgrims.
 In the Mahabharata, when the Pandavas were exiled from their kingdom to the forest by the Kauravas, Arjuna hid his Gandiva bow and all his weapons under a shami tree, which adherents believe is at this site.

 Description

-It is believed that Arjuna got his famous weapon Pashupati Astra here by meditating to Shiva.
+According to legend, Arjuna got his weapon Pashupati Astra here by meditating to Shiva.
 He placed a Shivalinga here, which is believed to be at the temple called the Gandiveshwar Nath Mahadev Mandir.
 This place is located at Shivnagar village which is 15 kilometres distance from the sub divisional town Benipatti in Madhubani district of Mithila region in Bihar, India.
 It is historical, religious and cultural heritage of the district.
 There are many temples in the campus of the Gandiveshwar Sthan.
 Gandiveshwar Nath Mahadev Mandir and Gaurishankar Mandir are the two main temples in the campus.
 Gandiveshwar Nath Mahadev Mandir is the temple of Shiva and Gaurishankar Mandir is the temple of the goddess Gauri and Shiva jointly.
 There are also the temple of God Kartikeya, Ganapati, Kalabhairava, Batuka Bhairava, Suryanarayana, Hanuman, Rama, Lakshmana, Kali, Sita and some other deities in the campus.
 This place is very famous for Mahashivaratri and Shravan Somvari festivals.
 Hindu devotees of Shiva gather here from different parts of the district in Shravan Somvari to Jalabhisheka (जलाभिषेक) and worship the Shiva.